 Toastmasters is a non-profit organization, which charges a very small fee for membership and dues.
 It has more than 280,000 members in 13,500 clubs in 116 countries (2012).
 Each club follows the guidelines of Toastmasters, but they operate and conduct meetings on their own.
 The club membership is composed of like-minded people who want to hone their communication and leadership skills.
 Meetings are well-organized and productive.
 The atmosphere is supportive, encouraging, and fun!
 I highly recommend it.

 If you participate in the programs provided by one or both of these organizations, I guarantee that your dream of overcoming shyness will become a reality a lot quicker.

 Internal Work for Overcoming Shyness

-A crucial aspect to overcoming shyness is learning how to control your thoughts and having a positive self-image.
+A crucial aspect of overcoming shyness is learning how to control your thoughts and having a positive self-image.
 Much of the work needed to make progress in these areas will happen on its own as you struggle through the challenges of moving toward and through the things that you are afraid to do.

 You can speed up your progress in these areas by creating thought and visualization scripts that inspire and lead you to the outcome you want.
 I call them scripts because they are planned behaviors that you carefully design in advance.
-And like the script of a movie, television show, or a play it is intended to be an exact representation of what you want to happen when it counts!
+And like the script of a movie, television show, or play it is intended to be an exact representation of what you want to happen when it counts!
 And if you think about it, isn’t this a crucial factor in overcoming shyness?